dfloresdev/rick-and-morty/README.md

 The navigations was build with routers
 Yes onli JS!!

-## You can view the project in the next URL:
+## You can view the project in the next URL or [live demo](https://dfloresdev.github.io/rick-and-morty/):

 ```markdown
 https://dfloresdev.github.io/rick-and-morty/